 Let’s look at expanding into international markets as one example.
 Both the ability and need to localize content has evolved, meaning that partners can no longer rely upon Google Translate and hope to remain competitive.
 Instead, you could consider tapping into machine translation post-editing as a solution for localizing marketing materials.

 Whenever possible, though, work with your partner to localize channel marketing strategies.
 This means:

 Localizing the language – Not every region uses the same vernacular when describing a product or service.
 Similarly, make sure that the spelling aligns with the targeted region.

 Localizing the marketing’s selling points – What may be a common priority with one audience may fall flat with another.
-Ask your partners for insights into what their customers care about the most.
+Ask your partners for ideas about what their customers care about the most.

 Localizing the visuals – You may need to consider different layouts, text positioning, or photography.

 Localizing the medium – Investigate how different countries like to absorb marketing information.
 Draw ideas from third-party research, conversations with partners, as well as engagement data found within your own PRM.

 Localizing the distribution and promotion – Some audiences may rely heavily upon in-person events while others prefer to engage with specific digital channels.
 Combine localized historical data with partners’ qualitative observations when shaping your channel marketing strategies and budgets.

 Emphasize the people behind the company name – and, in the case of channel sales – the people behind the partnerships.
 One way to do this successfully is through thought leadership pieces that underscore who you are and what you’re doing.